-MEST 302 | ARABIC PROFICIENCY II (3-0-3) Prerequisite: MEST 301 | S
+MEST 302 | ARABIC PROFICIENCY II (3-0-3)

+Prerequisite: Placement exam or MEST 301 | F, S, SI

 This course builds on and expands skills from MEST 301, particularly those required to analyze Arabic media and literature.
-It is intended for advanced Arabic students. the course will be conducted in Modern Standard Arabic (MSA) and use authentic texts, which may include limited use of regional dialects.
+It is intended for advanced Arabic students, the course will be conducted in Modern Standard Arabic (MSA) and use authentic texts, which may include limited use of regional dialects.
 Emphasis will be placed on vocabulary acquisition, intensive writing, and students' abilities to create content in MSA that is appropriate for formal, professional audiences.

-MEST 310 | ISLAMIC CIVILIZATION (3-0-3) Prerequisite: ENGL 102 | F, S
+MEST 310 | ISLAMIC CIVILIZATION (3-0-3)